nbena/smallben/readme.md

 - **simple**, both to use and to maintain
 - relies on **well-known** libraries, it just adds a thin layer on top of them

+This library can be thought, somehow, as a (much) simpler version of Java [quartz](http://www.quartz-scheduler.org/).

  ## Examples

  The first thing to do is to **configure the persistent storage**.